-The amount of building permits that have been coming in from 2014 to early 2017 has risen dramatically.
+The amount of building permits that have been coming in from 2014 to early 2018 has risen dramatically.
 The Township now has three residential developments either in the early stages of selling or almost shovel ready.
-The Township commercial properties have seen an increase with the Township issuing a building permit for its largest warehouse to begin construction within the Township starting in 2016.
+The Township commercial properties have seen an increase with the Township with its largest warehouse completed in 2017.
 The Township's largest business employer, Hatfield Meats, is still expanding and looks to be on strong financial ground.